Table of Contents

-When I ask sellers, “What is your sales approach or style?,” 99% of them say they are “relationship sellers.”
-Ask an experienced veteran what it takes to be successful in sales and they’ll say it’s a “relationship” business.
+When I ask sellers, "What is your sales approach or style?"
+99% say they are "relationship sellers."
+Ask an experienced veteran what it takes to be successful in sales, and they'll say it's a "relationship" business.

 Our human DNA screams for us to go slow in developing relationships.
-Our ancestors survived because they made the correct choices on the alliances they made.
+Our ancestors survived because they made the correct choices in their alliances.

-There are three things that will accelerate our (high-trust) relationships with clients faster:
+Three things will accelerate our (high-trust) relationships with clients faster:

-• Naive confidence.
-As unnatural as it may seem, we as sellers need to approach each encounter with customers, especially early in the relationship, with a naive confidence that they are going to do business with us.
-We may know in our hearts and minds that many people are going to say no early in the relationship, but we need to act like they are going to buy from us.
-Too many sellers act and sound as if the customer is going to say no and, lo and behold, they do.
+- Naive confidence.
+As unnatural as it may seem, we as sellers must approach each encounter with customers, especially early in the relationship, with a naive confidence that they will do business with us.
+We may know in our hearts and minds that many people will say no early in the relationship, but we need to act like they will buy from us.
+Too many sellers work and sound like the customer will say no, and lo and behold, they do.

-If we act “positively naive,” will customers say no to us?
+If we act "positively naive," will customers say no to us?
 Yes, they will.
 But they will say yes sooner.
-We, as sellers, have a problem acting like people will trust us early because, even though we want people to trust us and buy from us early in the relationship, we empathize—too much—with their feeling of “let’s-wait-and-see-how-it-works-out.”
-All too human, but working against us.
+We, as sellers, have a problem acting like people will trust us early because, even though we want people to trust us and buy from us early in the relationship, we empathize—too much—with their feeling of "let's-wait-and-see-how-it-works-out."
+It's all too human but working against us.

-• References.
-Humans—our customers—want, need and deserve references.
-When we supply a letter of reference from a satisfied customer in a competitive market, we absolutely will accelerate the trust factor with customers.
+- References.
+Humans—our customers—want, need, and deserve references.
+When we supply a letter of reference from a satisfied customer in a competitive market, we will accelerate the trust factor with customers.
 Warm calls are great calls.

 First-Call Relationship Acceleration

 The first call is not a sales call.
 We are qualifying our potential account.
 We are not trying to (overly) prove ourselves to them.
-If they fit our profile we know we can help them.
-If we act like we are trying too hard to sell them on the first call, we will fall into the “order-grubbing” pile of needy salespeople that are just around for the order.
-Resist all efforts by the customer or yourself to sell on the initial call.
-This shows confidence and competence and allows us to listen to the real needs of customers to set up a meaningful second call.
-Note: First call follow-up email and reference letters are critical for relationship acceleration.
+If they fit our profile, we know we can help them.
+If we act like we are trying too hard to sell them on the first call, we will fall into the "order-grubbing" pile of needy salespeople just around for the order.
+Resist the customer's or yourself's efforts to sell on the initial call.
+This shows confidence and competence and allows us to listen to customers' real needs to set up a meaningful second call.
+Note: First-call follow-up emails and reference letters are critical for relationship acceleration.

 Second-Call Relationship Acceleration

-Our first and second call work together.
-Our goals on the first call are to find out does our customer:
+Our first and second calls work together.
+Our goals on the first call are to find out if our customer:

 • Buy what we sell